alamuk/Number-Guess-Game/README.md

   - this hook will watch the dimension when the device is rotated.
     `const {width, height} = useWindowDimension()
-    const marginTopDistance = height < 380 ?
+    const marginTopDistance = height < 380?
 30 : 100;`

     ` style={[styles.rootContainer, { marginTop: marginTopDistance }]}`

     ### KeyboardAvoidingView
-    this will help to up the content when keyboard in the screen for landscape need to wrap all the content in side the component JSX also need to wrap ScrollView on the top.
+    this will help to up the content when the keyboard in the screen for landscape needs to wrap all the content inside the component JSX also need to wrap ScrollView on the top.